5-day French Camino journey by private car

 French Camino, El Camino Frances, or the ‘French Way’ is the most popular of the three routes (along with Spanish and Portuguese) of the Way of St. James, a pilgrimage ending in Santiago de Compostela, where the saint is said to be buried.
-The pilgrimage’s earliest record dates from the 9th century, and it became popular across Europe in the 11th and 12th century.
-Today, it’s the most important Catholic pilgrimage route after the pilgrimage to Jerusalem.The Middle Ages weren’t exactly safe, so pilgrims were tended to by a large number of hospitals, pensions and royal protectors.
-This historic service network coupled with the significant landmarks along the way put the Ways of St. James on the UNESCO World Heritage List.While the pilgrimage is meant to be walked (or biked), you don’t need to subject yourself to aching feet to experience the history of the Camino de Compostela!
-Laypeople (and faithful) more interested in culture and history can instead just follow the Way of Saint James by car.
-Every church, town, and city along the way has a character and significant story of its own.
-And we’ve also lined up some interesting places to visit not directly connected to the pilgrimage.Plus, you can easily still get some of the pilgrim experience by staying in official pensions in each city.
-These pensions are usually run by the local parish, but could also be operated by pilgrims associations and private companies.
-Really the only downside of taking a car is if you are devout and looking to walk for penance, or want a compostela ( a certificate that proves completion of the pilgrimage).
+The pilgrimage’s earliest record dates from the 9th century, and it became popular across Europe in the 11th and 12th centuries.
+Today, it’s the most important Catholic pilgrimage route after the pilgrimage to Jerusalem.
+The Middle Ages weren’t exactly safe, so pilgrims were tended to by a large number of hospitals, pensions, and royal protectors.
+This historic service network, coupled with the significant landmarks along the way, put the Ways of St. James on the UNESCO World Heritage List.
+While the pilgrimage is meant to be walked (or biked), you don’t need to subject yourself to aching feet to experience the history of the Camino de Compostela!
+Laypeople (and faithful) who are more interested in culture and history can instead just follow the Way of Saint James by car.

-Camino de Santiago Route - French Way Itinerary
+Camino de Santiago Route - French way itinerary

 When is the best time to do the Camino de Compostela?

 Camino de Compostela is considered one of the most popular tourist routes in the age-old religious tourism sector.
 Roughly 60% of pilgrims travel to Santiago de Compostela through the Camino Frances.
-It takes about a month to walk the way, but for people with families or large groups with varying time and physical ability, this shortens significantly when taken by bicycle or private transportation alternatives.The best time to take the Camino de Compostela is generally the Spring of Fall.
+It takes about a month to walk the way, but for people with families or large groups with varying time and physical ability, this shortens significantly when taken by bicycle or private transportation alternatives.
+The best time to take the Camino de Compostela is generally the Spring or Fall.
 Summers are hot and can be especially busy (this is peak tourism season).
-For a truly special, once-in-a-lifetime (or at least only-a-few-times-a-lifetime) experience, plean for a Holy Compostela Year, which is the year in which the 25th of July falls on a Sunday.
+For a truly special, once-in-a-lifetime (or at least only-a-few-times-a-lifetime) experience, plan for a Holy Compostela Year, which is the year in which the 25th of July falls on a Sunday.
 In this case, the next Holy Year is in 2021, 11 years after the last Holy Compostela Year of 2010.
 It is projected that there will be up to 600,000 people who will make the trip during the course of 2021, so plan accordingly!

 Day 1: Bordeaux to Saint Jean Pied de Port